resource/backbone.rebar/README.md

 ---

+# Examples

+For example code that demonstrates the capabilities of Rebar, clone or download the repository and see the examples folder.
+Alternatively, an online version of the examples can be found [here](http://resource.github.io/backbone.rebar/examples/).

+---

 # API Documentation

 For full api documentation clone or download the repository and see the documentation folder.
-Alternatively, an online version of the documentation can be found [here](http://resource.github.io/backbone.rebar/docs/index.html).
+Alternatively, an online version of the documentation can be found [here](http://resource.github.io/backbone.rebar/docs/).

 ---